ibm-cloud-docs/codeengine/subscription-tutorial.md

 {: #create-subscription}
 {: step}

-After your app is ready, create a subscription to the ping event producer and connect it to your app with the [**`ibmcloud ce sub ping create`**](/docs/codeengine?topic=codeengine-cli#cli-subscription-ping-create) command.
+After your app is ready, create a subscription to the cron event producer and connect it to your app with the [**`ibmcloud ce sub cron create`**](/docs/codeengine?topic=codeengine-cli#cli-subscription-cron-create) command.
 {: shortdesc}

-The following example creates a ping subscription that is called `ping-sub` and specifies the `ping-app` application as its destination.
-The subscription uses the `--data` option to include a JSON string in the ping event.
-It also specifies the ping schedule by using the `--schedule` option with a value of `* * * * *` to send an event every minute of every day to the ping-app.
+The following example creates a cron subscription that is called `cron-sub` and specifies the `ping-app` application as its destination.
+The subscription uses the `--data` option to include a JSON string in the cron event.
+It also specifies the cron schedule by using the `--schedule` option with a value of `* * * * *` to send an event every minute of every day to the `ping-app` application.

 ```
-ibmcloud ce sub ping create --name ping-sub --destination ping-app --data '{"mydata":"hello world"}' --schedule '* * * * *'
+ibmcloud ce sub cron create --name cron-sub --destination ping-app --data '{"mydata":"hello world"}' --schedule '* * * * *'
 ```
 {: pre}

-Run `ibmcloud ce sub ping get -n ping-sub` to find information about your subscription.
+Run `ibmcloud ce sub cron get -n cron-sub` to find information about your subscription.

 **Example output**

 In this output, you can see that the subscription name, destination, schedule, and data are correct.

 ```
-Getting ping event subscription 'ping-sub'...
+Getting cron event subscription 'cron-sub'...
 OK

-Name:          ping-sub
+Name:          crong-sub
 ID:            abcdefgh-abcd-abcd-abcd-1a2b3c4d5e6f
 Project Name:  myproject
 Project ID:    01234567-abcd-abcd-abcd-abcdabcd1111